MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-overview.md

     > [!NOTE]
     > Operations Manager can identify connected devices in a recursive discovery that use an IPv6 address; however, the initial device that is discovered must use an IPv4 address.

-A discovery rule can perform only explicit or recursive discovery, but cannot perform a combination of discovery types.
+A discovery rule can perform only explicit or recursive discovery, but can't perform a combination of discovery types.
 You can change the discovery type of a rule after the rule is created.
 If you know all of the network devices that you want discovered, you should use explicit discovery.
-Recursive discovery can discover devices that you have no business need to monitor and as a result, can increase the administrative workload of monitoring your network.
+Recursive discovery can discover devices that you've no business need to monitor and as a result, can increase the administrative workload of monitoring your network.

 A discovery rule can discover any combination of SNMP v1, v2, and v3 devices.
 SNMP v3 devices can only be discovered by explicit discovery or by being specified in a recursive discovery rule.
-If you specify an SNMP v3 device in a recursive discovery rule, the SNMP v3 device will be discovered but devices connected to it will not be discovered.
+If you specify an SNMP v3 device in a recursive discovery rule, the SNMP v3 device will be discovered but devices connected to it won't be discovered.
 If you specify an SNMP v1 or v2 device in a recursive discovery rule, only SNMP v1 and v2 devices connected to it will be included in the recursive discovery.

-SNMP trap rules are not supported for SNMP v3 devices.
+SNMP trap rules aren't supported for SNMP v3 devices.

 > [!NOTE]
 > Windows computers running SNMP are filtered out of discovery results if: